Boulton Paul Defiant: Production

 On 30 July 1939, the first production Defiant, L6950, conducted its maiden flight; it commenced official trials with the Aeroplane and Armament Experimental Establishment (A&AEE) in September that year.
 Apart from some detail changes, the production Defiant Mk I looked similar to the two Defiant prototypes.
 It was powered by the Rolls-Royce Merlin III engine, which was capable of generating 1,030 hp/768 kW or 1,160 hp/865 kW.

 By January 1940, over half of the original production batch had been completed.
 Beyond the initial production order in April 1937, follow-on orders had been issued for the type; in February 1938, an additional 202 Defiant Mk I aircraft were ordered; three months later, another 161 aircraft were ordered.
+At the same time Boulton Paul were engaged in production of the Blackburn Roc.
 In December 1939, yet another 150 aircraft were ordered, raising the overall total to 513.
 In 1940, this rose to 563 Defiant Mk Is on order, while a further 280 were ordered under a rearranged manufacturing plan issued in mid-1940.
 However, the performance of the Defiant had been determined to be inadequate by this point, which led to manufacturing being sustained principally for economic reasons.
 A total of 713 Defiant Mk I aircraft were completed.

 In response to a service request which sought greater performance, the Defiant Mk II, powered by the 1,260 hp Merlin XX engine, was promptly developed.
 On 20 July 1940, N1550, the first production Defiant Mk II performed its initial flight.
 The Mk II featured a pressurised fuel system, additional fuel, an enlarged rudder, a deeper radiator, a modified engine mounting and elongated cowling.
 Once sufficient numbers of the Merlin XX engine were available, production of the improved variant commenced; in August 1941, the first production deliveries of the Defiant Mk II took place.